-Men’s Voices is a research and development project bringing together emerging & experienced practitioners from varied disciplines to deliver creative arts workshops with diverse groups of marginalised men & boys, gathering testimonies exploring experiences & bringing them together in story-sharing, performing, creative writing & visual arts processes to explore contemporary narratives of masculinity.
+Men’s Voices was a research & development project bringing together emerging & experienced practitioners from varied disciplines to deliver creative arts workshops with diverse groups of marginalised men & boys, gathering testimonies exploring experiences & bringing them together in story-sharing, performing, creative writing & visual arts processes to explore contemporary narratives of masculinity.

-We will create an original artistic exploration of masculinity, why violence shapes the narrative so often (most male homicide perpetrators = men) & the impact on well-being for men and their families (suicide biggest killer of North East men<45);
+We created an original artistic exploration of masculinity, and questioned why violence shapes the narrative so often (most male homicide perpetrators = men) & the impact on well-being for men & their families (suicide biggest killer of North East men<45);

-We aim to empower men to question destructive norms & explore healthier patterns in their relationships with themselves and each other, using art as a platform to reach young men & boys at an identity-forming time.
+We aimed to empower men (and women) to question destructive norms & explore healthier patterns in their relationships with themselves and each other, using art as a platform to reach young men & boys at an identity-forming time.

-The exhibition will present the work collaboratively produced by sound and visual artist Rupert Philbrick, performance poet Chris Robinson and visual artist Polly Turner, featuring work created by men & boys from Deerbolt Young Offenders institution, Barnardos Domestic Violence Perpetrator programme, The Woodlands School and Stanley & Eldon Men’s crees, combined with public arts workshops & generating a school resource offered to extend engagement in our artistic outcomes longer term.
+The exhibition presented the work collaboratively produced by sound & visual artist Rupert Philbrick, performance poet Chris Robinson & visual artist Polly Turner, featuring work created by men & boys from Deerbolt Young Offenders institution, Barnardos Domestic Violence Perpetrator programme, The Woodlands School and Stanley & Eldon Men’s crees, combined with public arts workshops & generated a school resource which we have so far delivered to two secondary schools working with groups of boys and girls aged 14-17 extending engagement in our artistic outcomes longer term.

 For more information about this project please contact Managing Director & Project Co ordinator email@example.com